appcornerit/AppCorner-Social/appcorner.it/README.md

 ###You can use AppCorner for iPhone to show your posted apps with your comments on your website an make money with your iTunes affiliate token

-Post at least one app in AppCorner for iPhone, retrive your facebook id (you could add a breakpoint in PFLogInViewController.m for facebookId variable).
+Post at least one app in AppCorner for iPhone  (don't use the simulator), retrive your facebook id (you could add a breakpoint in PFLogInViewController.m for facebookId variable).

 Paste your facebook id in `appcorner.js`, open userapps.html (responsive web design), that's it!